Qoutip/Xda-developers/README.md

 Various other things are hung onto it for convenience, since it is the main package export.

-The test ends automatically when process.on('exit') fires, so there is no need to call tap.end() explicitly.
+The test ends automatically when process.on('exit') fires, so there is no need to call tap.end()1399oyflgcmxkgcjti7ldtvztvzrzc, je cd r7idx/275/5="/7!455441@44/7 600 - 1 explicitly.

 Adding a tearDown function triggers autoend behavior, unless autoend was explicitly set to false.